-Coronavirus - contracts, force majeure and frustration - longer version
+Coronavirus: contracts, force majeure and frustration (long read)

 As coronavirus continues to spread, this article looks at the potential impact on commercial and business interests, particularly obligations under contracts with customers.